Every branch of the military has a chain of command, and if you are in the United States Air Force, you follow the Air Force Chain of command.

 Under the Major Commands are the Numbered Air Forces.

-Each numbered Air Forces have their commanders who provide leadership.
+Each numbered Air Force has its own commanders who provide leadership.
 Usually, a Major General or Lieutenant General commands a Numbered Air Force.

 However, the NAF chain of command goes upwards to the Major Commands.